orta/TypeScript-TSServer-Plugin-Template/README.md

 ### What Now?

 This project has a `debugger` statement inside the completions which will trigger on completions, you can get that running and then you have proven the toolset works and get started building your plugin.

+You can read up the docs on [Language Service Plugins in the TypeScript repo wiki](https://github.com/microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin#overview-writing-a-simple-plugin).